-If you have mild cognitive impairment, you may be aware that your memory or mental function has "slipped."
-Your family and close friends also may notice a change.
-But generally these changes aren't severe enough to significantly interfere with your day-to-day life and usual activities.
+People with MCI may be aware that their memory or mental function has "slipped."
+Family and close friends also may notice changes.
+But these changes aren't bad enough to impact daily life or affect usual activities.

-Mild cognitive impairment may increase your risk of later progressing to dementia, caused by Alzheimer's disease or other neurological conditions.
-But some people with mild cognitive impairment never get worse, and a few eventually get better.
+MCI may increase the risk of dementia caused by Alzheimer's disease or other brain disorders.
+But some people with mild cognitive impairment might never get worse.
+And some eventually get better.

 - You forget things more often.

-- You start to have trouble finding your way around familiar environments.
+- You start to have trouble finding your way around places you know well.

 - Your family and friends notice any of these changes.